gitstanhub/test-automation-experiment-spotify/README.md

 ### Reporting Results, Remote Run and Continuous Integration:
-* You can generate a new Allure report for each module:
+* You can generate a new Allure report for each test module:
 <p align="center">
 <img src="media/screenshots/allure_screenshot.png" alt="allure-screenshot">
 </p>